-Charnsak is looking at a host in Chan Parsa province in Laos as a potential site for a PingER MA.
+Charnsak is looking at a host in Champasak University, Chan Parsa province in Laos as a potential site for a PingER MA.
 Charnsak just got approved to make contact with the Champasak University.
-He expects to set up the MA in the next 4-5 months.
-It also depends on the partner university.
+He expects to set up the MA in the next 4-5 months (say towards end 2018).
+It also depends on the partner university, and there may be a lot of paperwork.